 - Address (as shown on ID)

 - Details of the adult coming to pick up the kid at the destination airport.

 Child’s Boarding & Takeoff

-The adult accompanying the kid will take him/her to the departure gate.
+The adult accompanying the kid will take them to the departure gate.
 Adults should be with kids until the flight takes off.
-If your kid is on a connecting flight, one of the Delta representatives will assist him/her.
-Your child will be seated in the rear of the aircraft so that one of the flight attendants can stay with the kids all the time.
+If your kid is on a connecting flight, one of the Delta representatives will assist them, and take them to the next flight.
+Moreover, kids will be seated in the rear of the flight so that one of the flight attendants can stay with them throughout the flight.